anoopmd/anoopmd.github.io/_posts/2016-2-23-virtual-hosts-in-apache.md

 {% endhighlight %}

-> The document root will specify the path from where your files will be loaded to the server
+> The `DocumentRoot` will specify the path from where your files will be loaded to the server

 ### Configuring hosts file
 Open the hosts file located at `C:\Windows\System32\drivers\etc\hosts`